 Adding Personal Touch: You have witnessed my advocacy for open management style.
 In my opinion the best way to run our beloved shul is to bring all plans and issues to public attention and request everyone’s participation and personal touch to bring our goals to reality.
 For the past four years this has worked beautifully and B"H" we will continue with the same format in the coming year.

 Challenges: Beit Sasson has transitioned from hardly a minyan in the basement of another building to a well-established thriving community in just a few years.
-Last year Beit Sasson housed approximately 200 people for each of the Rosh Hashana and Yom Kippur services.
-Yet, membership dues alone was not enough to sustain our synagogue.
-This year, due to the pandemic, we are forced to conduct services at a considerable reduced head count.
+B”H” our membership is stronger than ever.
+Yet, membership dues alone are not enough to sustain our synagogue.
+Last year, due to the pandemic, we did not have live auctions for all the mitzvot during High Holy Days.
 For that reason, I would like to urge everyone to continue their financial support.
-Buy the holiday seats, although you may not be able to attend the services.
+Buy the holiday seats although you may not be able to attend the services.
 Renew your membership, bid high on the mitzvot to show your support, because sustaining Beit Sasson is the only way we can be “The Sephardic Congregation of Newton.”

 With help of Hashem this pandemic will be over, and we can soon resume normal operations.
 In the meantime, you will hear a lot from me requesting help on how to overcome each obstacle we face.

 I am always anxious to hear your suggestions and ways you can help improve Beit Sasson.
 Please contact me at JosephYashar@yahoo.com suggesting how you can get involved and help in whichever way possible.